-1.12 Alternative front-ends
+1.13 Alternative front-ends

-As briefly mentioned in chapter 1.3, Features overview, page 10, VirtualBox has a very flexible internal design that allows you to use different front-ends to control the same virtual machines.
-To illustrate, you can, for example, start a virtual machine with VirtualBox's easy-to-use graphical user interface and then stop it from the command line.
-With VirtualBox's support for the Remote Desktop Protocol (VRDP), you can even run virtual machines remotely on a headless server and have all the graphical output redirected over the network.
+As briefly mentioned in chapter 1.3, Features overview, page 11, VirtualBox has a very flexible internal design that allows for using multiple interfaces to control the same virtual machines.
+To illustrate, you can, for example, start a virtual machine with the VirtualBox Manager window and then stop it from the command line.
+With VirtualBox's support for the Remote Desktop Protocol (RDP), you can even run virtual machines remotely on a headless server and have all the graphical output redirected over the network.